uku3lig/maparthelper/README.md

 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/uku3lig/maparthelper?include_prereleases&style=for-the-badge)](https://github.com/uku3lig/maparthelper/releases/latest)
 [![wakatime](https://wakatime.com/badge/github/uku3lig/maparthelper.svg?style=for-the-badge)](https://wakatime.com/badge/github/uku3lig/maparthelper)

-**maparthelper** is a simple python tool that helps you with maparts (and schematics in general) to compute the amount of materials needed and many more things!
+**maparthelper** is a simple python tool that helps you with maparts (and schematics in general) to compute the amount of items needed and many more things!

 ### How to use